CUIZIA/Solene_Microlimat/simulation_model/Results Visualization.md

     print(f"Face {fid} mean Tse = {val:.2f}")
 ```

-This will print all mean value of the `Tse` on this surface.
+This will print the mean value of `Tse` on this surface at this timestamp.